0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

-&skipValidation=true                // We suggest to set this parameter, if you do not want Swap API to simulate the trade &feeRecipient=0x46B5BC959e8A754c0256FFF73bF34A52Ad5CdfA9.   // Specifies the fee recipient &buyTokenPercentageFee=0.01        // Pays a 1% fee denominated in WETH to `feeRecipient` &includedSources=RFQT              // Ensures only RFQ liquidity is sourced. includedSources=0x and includedSources=Native achieve the same result
---header '0x-api-key: [API_KEY]'             // Replace with your own API key
+&skipValidation=true                // We suggest to set this parameter, if you do not want Swap API to simulate the trade &feeRecipient=0x46B5BC959e8A754c0256FFF73bF34A52Ad5CdfA9.   // Specifies the fee recipient &buyTokenPercentageFee=0.01        // Pays a 1% fee denominated in WETH to `feeRecipient` &includedSources=0x              // Ensures only RFQ liquidity is sourced --header '0x-api-key: [API_KEY]'             // Replace with your own API key
 ```